University at Buffalo Crest.

 • Expect equality, impartiality, openness, and due process without reference to individual bias

-Stewardship and Compliance – We utilize all resources and information entrusted to our care in a wise and prudent manner in order to achieve our educational mission and strategic objectives.
+Stewardship and Compliance – We utilize all resources and information entrusted to our care in a wise and prudent manner to achieve our educational mission and strategic objectives.
 We uphold civic virtues and duties by obeying laws and policies.
 Practicing good stewardship includes:

 • Preventing waste and abuse